 Flashy techniques, especially with kicks, that show athleticism can win the judge’s favor in a kickboxing fight, so techniques from different martial arts will be seen.

 In Muay Thai, what is revered more is a “beautiful” fight, where the fighter is composed, has a good fighting stance, and picks effective shots instead of coming in rushing.
 The “rushing” can be seen often in professional kickboxing fights, mostly because of the pressure of the high pace.

 What is sometimes seen as “action packed” in a kickboxing match will be called “sloppy” with no hesitation by a Muay Thai trainer.
 Composure is very important, especially to the Thais, and they love a technical fighter over a sloppy aggressive one.
 This means that most of them stick to basics and avoid the flashy spinning kicks.

 More Useful Posts on Muay Thai vs. Kickboxing

 Muay Thai and kickboxing score using completely different scoring systems.
 It can become quite confusing when you’re trying to figure out who won and who lost a fight, especially if you’re the one fighting in it!

 In this podcast, The Muay Thai Guys breakdown the main (and subtle) differences in scoring between the sports.
 Here’s the basis of what the guys cover in the podcast.

 It’s important to know the pros and cons of each style so that you’re able to constantly evolve and improve in all aspects of your fight game.

-In this Muay Thai Guys podcast episode, Paul and I discuss what our favorite styles of training as well as the benefits of each one.
+In this Muay Thai Guys podcast episode, Paul and Sean discuss their favorite styles of training as well as the benefits of each one.

 This bout forever changed the landscape of kickboxing, Muay Thai, and MMA in North America.
 You’ll find no other fight that is as dramatic, with both fighters displaying tremendous heart.